-We find that the profile included in the 1962 report plans by engineer C.G.R.
-Armstrong provides a good fit to the existing profile of the drain and was used in the 2019 report.
-Said report provided for improvements to the drain that still appear to suit the current conditions of the watershed and we recommend future maintenance be done following the profile on the attached plan.
+We find that the profile included in the 2016 report plans by engineer Gerard Rood provides a good fit to the existing profile of the drain.
+Said report provided for improvements to the open drain that still appear to suit the current conditions of the watershed.

-Based on our detailed survey, investigations, examinations, and discussions with the affected Owner and governing Authorities, we would recommend that the new drain culvert construction be completed as follows:
+Based on our detailed survey, investigations, examinations, and discussions with the affected Owners and governing Authorities, we would recommend that new bridge works be carried out as follows:

-- a) We recommend that all bridge construction, be carried out in accordance with the requirements established by E.R.C.A. and D.F.O. as set out in the documents within Appendix "REI-A" attached to this report. - b) As this is an existing Municipal drain, and conditions have not changed and there is no information to indicate any new species concerns, the construction can be carried out based on the provisions included within the former Agreement that the Town had with M.N.R.F. and the mitigation measures established by the Town.
+- a) We recommend that the bridge be installed in accordance with the requirements established by E.R.C.A. and D.F.O. as set out in the documents within Appendix "REI-A" attached to this report. - b) As this is an existing Municipal drain, and conditions have not changed and there is no information to indicate any new species concerns, the bridge installation can be carried out based on the provisions included within the Species at Risk Mitigation Plan for Drainage Works that the Town had prepared by Dillon Consulting.
 A copy of said mitigation measures is included in Appendix "REI-B" within this report.
-We recommend that any work being completed shall be carried out in accordance with Town mitigation measures as included in Appendix "REI-B" for reference by the land owners, the Town of Tecumseh, and the Contractor who will be conducting the works. - c) As provided for by Section 18 of the Drainage Act, we recommend that the new access bridge culvert be constructed as outlined further in this report including the specifications and the plans that form part of the report. - e) The existing drain has some buffer strips and grass areas along the Municipal drain that reduce the amount of erosion and the sediment entering the drain and enhance water quality.
+We recommend that any work being completed shall be carried out in accordance with the mitigation measures as included in Appendix "REI-B" for reference by the land owners, the Town of Tecumseh, and the Contractor who will be conducting the works. - c) The existing drain has some buffer strips and grass areas along the Municipal drain that reduce the amount of erosion and the sediment entering the drain and enhance water quality.
 We recommend that the existing grass areas and buffer strips be protected as part of this project.

-We recommend that the new access bridge culvert be constructed in the Dawson Drain, in accordance with this report, the attached specifications and the accompanying drawings, and that all works associated with same be carried out pursuant to Section 78 of the "Drainage Act, R.S.O.
+We recommend that the proposed bridge for the Water Department be constructed in the McLean-Hergott Drain, in accordance with this report, the attached specifications and the accompanying drawings, and that all works associated with same be carried out pursuant to Section 78 of the "Drainage Act, R.S.O.
 1990, Chapter D.17 as amended 2010".